paulohscwb/polyhedra2/fractalplatonic/README.md

  <hr>
 <h4>6.
 Tetrahedron dragon fractal</h4>
 <a href="vr/FractalDragon.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/78A.png" class="foto" alt="Tetrahedron dragon fractal"></a><img src="ar/78.png" class="qr">
  <br><br>Applying the construction principle of the Dragon curve with regular tetrahedron, we obtain a tetrahedron dragon fractal.
-In the first order of construction of the fractal, we construct two new tetrahedra corresponding to one face of the original polyhedron.
+In the first order of construction of the fractal, we construct two new tetrahedra corresponding to one original polyhedron.
 In this example, we have solid representations in orders from 0 to 8.
  <a href="ra2.html" class="raAR" title="Augmented reality" target="_blank"></a>
  <hr>
 <h4>7.
 Fractal tree</h4>
 <a href="vr/FractalTree.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/77A.png" class="foto" alt="Fractal tree"></a><img src="ar/77.png" class="qr">
  <br><br>Applying the principle of repetitions with cone frustum, we obtain a fractal tree.
 In the first order of construction the fractal, we build three new cone frustums connected with a face of the original cone frustum.
 In this example, we have solid representations in orders from 0 to 7.
  <a href="ra2.html" class="raAR" title="Augmented reality" target="_blank"></a>
- <p class="topop"><a href="#p1" class="topo">back to top</a></p>
  <hr>
 <h4>8.
 Fractal tree with dodecahedrons</h4>
 <a href="vr/FractalTree1.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/79A.png" class="foto" alt="Fractal tree with dodecahedrons"></a><img src="ar/79.png" class="qr">